South African Institute of Race Relations: Controversies

 In 2016, the IRR published a study whose results were critical towards South Africa's proposed Sugar Sweetened Beverage tax.
 Upon enquiry by journalists, it was revealed that the study was funded by Coca-Cola.
 IRR CEO Frans Cronje said that the IRR chose not to disclose this source of funding as "it was not at any stage considered exceptional, noteworthy or controversial".
 The IRR's public affairs officer Kelebogile Leepile said that the IRR intentionally approached groups who were likely to be negatively affected by the sugar tax and asked them to fund this research.

 In December 2018, the IRR announced that it would be working with controversial cartoonist, Jeremy Talfer Nell, known as Jerm after he was fired by the civic organisation Organisation Undoing Tax Abuse for publishing a cartoon that discussed the link between race and IQ.
-The IRR defended their decision to hire Jerm by saying that even though the link between race and IQ has been disproved, Asian-Americans still outperform Americans of other races with regards to income and education levels despite historically being victims of racism, and called Jerm's firing “cowardly and disgraceful”.
-In May 2021, the IRR also fired Jerm.
+The IRR defended their decision to hire Jeremy by saying that even though the link between race and IQ has been disproved, Asian-Americans still outperform Americans of other races with regards to income and education levels despite historically being victims of racism, and called Jeremy's firing “cowardly and disgraceful”.
+In May 2021, the IRR also fired Jeremy.

 In March 2019, the IRR was criticized for working with columnist David Bullard after they announced that they were hosting an event with him at Stellenbosch University.
 The IRR went on to hire Bullard as a columnist for their online publication The Daily Friend.
 Bullard had previously attracted controversy for referring to black people as "darkies".
 The IRR's head of media Michael Morris defended the decision to platform Bullard, citing freedom of speech.
 Morris said "It takes courage to be willing to be offended and reply with reason.
 That is what freedom means.
 Outlawing what might offend us only enfeebles and disables reason itself."